Tadukoo/TadukooBibleBukkit/README.md

 * Beta
    * Beta will be from the time Alpha is completed (which will be Beta 0.2), until the time that the official release comes.
    * During this time, the plugin's jar will be available on BukkitDev for anyone to download if they want it.
+   * Also during this time, I will only update the plugin (on the BukkitDev page at least) when either 10% more is completed or a new feature is added or a bug is fixed.
 * Official Release
    * The "official release" will be once the entire Bible is complete in the KJV translation.
 This will be v.1.0.
 * Decimals